IslamGoher/Stime-discord-bot/README.md

-Stime is bot in discord for remind you to studying and make some studying stuff
+Stime is a discord bot to organize your study sessions using pomodoro technique. visit https://stime-bot.herokuapp.com/ for the docs